mckeeh3/akka-component-diagram-vscode-extension/README.md

 * **Automatic Component Detection**: Scans your source code to find Akka SDK components like Endpoints, Entities, Views, Consumers, Workflows, and more.
 * **Interactive Diagram**: Renders components as nodes and their interactions as labeled edges in a dedicated editor tab.
+* **Marquee Selection**: Hold `Shift` key while clicking and dragging on the diagram background to draw a selection box.
+Or, while holding the `Shift` key, click other nodes to select multiple nodes.
 * **Manual Layout with Persistence**: Manually arrange the diagram by dragging nodes.
 Your custom layout, pan, and zoom settings are saved and restored between sessions.
 * **Click-to-Navigate**: Simply click on any component node in the diagram to instantly open the corresponding source file and jump to the class definition.
 * **Scoped Scans**: Right-click on any folder in the VSCode File Explorer to generate a diagram for just that part of your project.